inv4fee2020/pli_rpc/README.md

         startNode.sh
         startEI.sh

-Once the correct filenames are located
+Once the correct filenames are located the string values are updated.

 ## How to run the script